UK Compliance

 Cyber Essentials (CE)

-Cyber Essentials is a UK government-backed cybersecurity certification scheme designed to help organizations protect themselves from common cyber threats.
+Cyber Essentials is a UK government-backed cybersecurity certification scheme designed to help organisations protect themselves from common cyber threats.
 It’s particularly relevant for UK businesses as it can enhance security posture, boost customer confidence, and help businesses meet regulatory requirements.

 Key requirements include: